18F/uswds-jekyll/pages/support/vrsc.md

 ## How and When to Contact the VRSC

-Discussion that is relevant to other SCINet users such as questions about the best practices for research computations should be posted on the [SCINet VRSC Basecamp](https://3.basecamp.com/3625179/projects/5538276) message board.
-Access to Basecamp is provided during the SCINet account application process ([Apply for an Account](/signup/)).
+Discussion that is relevant to other SCINet users such as questions about the best practices for research computations should be posted on the [SCINet Forum](https://forum.scinet.usda.gov/) message board.
+Access to the Forum is provided during the SCINet account application process ([Apply for an Account](/signup/)).

 If your question is related to SCINet policy or development, contact the acting SCINet Program Manager, Stan Kosecki.

-Single user operational questions, including Galaxy questions, should be emailed to the VRSC [scinet_vrsc@iastate.edu](mailto:scinet_vrsc@iastate.edu), for example:
+Single user operational questions should be emailed to the VRSC at [Ceres](mailto:scinet_vrsc@iastate.edu) or [Atlas](mailto:help-usda@hpc.msstate.edu), for example:

 * I can’t login
 * I’m having problems with a batch script